 About

-I'm an incoming assistant professor at MIT EECS' Faculty of AI and Decision Making and CSAIL, and a Visiting Researcher at Google working on Auto Arborist.
+I'm an assistant professor at MIT EECS' Faculty of AI and Decision Making and CSAIL, and I was previously a visiting researcher at Google working on Auto Arborist.
 I’ve always loved the natural world, and I've seen a growing need for technology-based approaches to conservation and sustainability challenges.
 My research focuses on building computer vision methods that enable global-scale environmental and biodiversity monitoring across data modalities, tackling real-world challenges including strong spatiotemporal correlations that lead to domain shift, imperfect data quality, fine-grained categories, and long-tailed distributions.
-I received my PhD in Computing and Mathematical Sciences (CMS) at Caltech, advised by Pietro Perona, where I recieved the Amori Doctoral Prize for my dissertation.
-I was honored to be awarded both the PIMCO Data Science Fellowship and the Amazon AI4Science Fellowship, which recognize senior graduate students that have had a remarkable impact in machine learning and data science, and in their application to fields beyond computer science.
-My work has been funded in part by an NSF Graduate Research Fellowship and the Caltech Resnick Sustainability Institute.
+I received my PhD in Computing and Mathematical Sciences (CMS) at Caltech, advised by Pietro Perona, where I received the Amori Doctoral Prize for my dissertation.
+I was honored to be awarded the NSF Graduate Research Fellowship, the PIMCO Data Science Fellowship and the Amazon AI4Science Fellowship, which recognize senior graduate students that have had a remarkable impact in machine learning and data science, and in their application to fields beyond computer science.
+My work has been supported by the NSF, Google, Microsoft, IBM, MIT J-WAFS, and the Caltech Resnick Sustainability Institute.

 I believe STEM should be accessible to all, regardless of gender, race, age, nationality, sexuality, or religion.
 My experiences as a professional ballerina, a nontraditional student, and a queer woman have taught me the value of unique and diverse perspectives, both inside and outside of the research community.
 I am passionate about increasing diversity and inclusion in STEM through mentorship, teaching, and outreach, and was honored to have my DEI efforts recognized with the inaugural Caltech Computing and Mathematical Sciences Department Gradient for Change Award and the inaugural Caltech Engineering and Applied Science Division New Horizons Award.